 Trung joined Watsi on April 24th, 2017.
-Three years ago, Trung joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Trung's most recent donation traveled 8,500 miles to support Rosaline, a young mom from Kenya, to fund burn treatment following a cooking accident.
+Four years ago, Trung joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Trung's most recent donation traveled 8,200 miles to support Marher, a playful toddler from Ethiopia, to heal his birth condition.

-Arthur is a child from Kenya.
-He is the second born in a family of two kids.
-His mother shared that she used to work in a hotel, but due to the COVID-19 crisis she lost her job and so now is unable to work.
-Arthur’s father is a seller of assorted small items.
-His job is just enough to put food on the table for his family.
-Arthur was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
-If left untreated, Arthur has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
-Arthur will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMHF).
-Fortunately, he is scheduled to undergo corrective surgery on August 20th.
-AMHF is requesting $483 to cover the total cost of his procedure and care.
-“It is very bad having a sick child and not being able to cover his medical expenses because of the COVID-19 pandemic.
-I plead for your support so that he can continue to grow up normally like other boys,” shared Arthur's mother.
+Grayson is the fourth born in a family of five children.
+His mother shared that their family is not well off financially, as his father works a matatu driver and the sole breadwinner.
+His mother is not able to go to work as she has to take care of Grayson and his younger brother.
+Grayson was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
+If left untreated, Grayson has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
+Grayson will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMHF).
+Fortunately, he is scheduled to undergo corrective surgery on June 17th.
+AMHF is requesting $569 to cover the total cost of his procedure and care.
+Grayson’s mother says, “As his mother, I can do anything to see my child is treated but I cannot go to work to help raise the funds for his surgery as I have to take care of him.”